microsoft/dotnet-samples/README.md

 # .NET Samples

-This repo contains the samples for several .NET components:
+This repo contains samples for several .NET components.
+Please use them.
+They are licensed with the MIT license.

 ## System.Numerics